agrawalekansh02/FreeMusic/README.md

 python3 music.py
 ```

-2. Type in the song name (nothing else)
+2. Type in song titles seperated with commas (no spaces)

 ```
 Song name?:
 ```

+3. Wait for the queried songs to download and get tagged in the current directory.

-3. Press "q" and "enter" when all song names are inputted
+4. Press `q` and `enter` when all song titles are inputted

 ## How does this work